 You can’t beat how easy they are to throw together.
 Plus – no pans to scrub, no dishes to wash and totally customizable with whatever veggies you have on hand.

 And although they are tasty all year round, they’re the best on a hot summer day when you can leave the oven off and toss them on the barbecue in the backyard.

 My husband and step-dad happen to fall into that category so these foil packets are definitely one of the recipes on the menu for Father’s Day.

 HOW TO MAKE STEAK AND POTATO FOIL PACKETS ON THE GRILL:

 - You’re going to start off by seasoning your steak with salt, freshly cracked black pepper and Worcestershire sauce.
 Since we will not be searing the steak (although you can as well) it’s important to use a good cut of steak.
-I used rib-eye that I cut into 1 1/2″ pieces but a T-bone, Filet Mignon or strip-steak will work as well.
+I used rib-eye but a T-bone, Filet Mignon or strip-steak will work as well.
 You’ll want to cut them into chunks so they cook evenly at the same time as the potatoes.
 For Medium Rare: Cut steak into 3.5 – 4 inch chunks For Medium: Cut steak into 3 inch chunks For Medium Well: Cut steak into 2 inch chunks

 - Combine the steak with mushrooms, onions and potatoes to a large bowl then toss with olive oil, melted butter, garlic powder, thyme and oregano.
 In order for the potatoes to cook evenly at the same time with the steak – be sure to cut them into chunks no larger than 1 inch chunks.
 I used russet but baby Yukon or baby red potatoes are also great.